roytuts/flask/python-flask-templates/readme.rst

-You can read tutorial at https://www.roytuts.com/working-with-parent-and-child-templates-in-flask/
+Please follow the tutorial at https://roytuts.com/working-with-parent-and-child-templates-in-flask/